China–Iran relations: Trade

 Ali Akbar Salehi, Iran's former representative to the International Atomic Energy Agency, said that the two countries "mutually complement each other.
 They have industry and we have energy resources".

 In January 2023, the Overseeing Chief of the Chabahar Free Zone Organization Amir Moghaddam reported that the primary holder dispatch leaving from China docked at Iran's key harbor of Chabahar, marking the foundation of the direct coordinate shipping line between China and Iran's southeastern seaport.
 He said that Chinese ships already emptied in Bandar Abbas, the capital city of the southern area of Hormuzgan, with their cargo, at that point, being exchanged to Chabahar in Sistan-Baluchistan Territory by means of little ships.
 With the foundation of the coordinated shipping line between China and Chabahar, cargoes are conveyed ten days prior, whereas fetched of stacking and emptying is decreased by 400 dollars per holder, the official clarified.

 In 2023 the volume of Iran's export to China was $4.59B.
 Iran mainly exported to China ore, slag and ash (29.5%), plastic and articles of steel or iron (27.5%) and organic chemical (15.9%).
 The volume of Chinees export to Iran in 2023 was $10B.
 China mainly exported to Iran machinery, mechanical appliances and parts (22.4%), electrical machinery and electronics (15.5%), cars, tractors, and trucks (24.9%).
 As of 2025, Iran's largest trading partner is China.

+The departure of Iranian ships carrying suspected rocket fuel precursors from a Chinese port has drawn attention, with expert noting the significance of Beijing allowing the vessels to sail amidst the ongoing U.S.-Iran conflict.